OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Task 1: Span Extraction

-\paragraph{Baselines:} We compare against strong baseline methods.
-The first method, {\bf Rule-based}, is an in-house developed lookup-based approach that uses a sliding window strategy to find maximal matches of text corresponding to the entities and their synonyms.
-It ignores stop words while doing the match.
-For the second method, {\bf Fuzzy-Match}, we adopt the fuzzy-string matching from the implementation by RapidFuzz \citep{max_bachmann_2021_5584996}, where spans with normalized Levenshtein Distance \citep{Levenshtein1966} greater than a threshold are extracted for each entity.
-These two rule-based baselines are particularly strong because they are provided with the target entity.
-This means that all they have to do is match a known entity or its synonym to a span in the target text.
-In particular, these baselines have very high precision, since if they can find an entity or its synonym in the target text, then they are essentially guaranteed to have a perfect span extraction.
+We compare \textbf{OSLAT} with the following baselines: \begin{enumerate} \item \textbf{Rule-based.} This is an in-house developed lookup-based approach that uses a sliding window strategy to find maximal matches of text corresponding to the entities and their synonyms.
+It ignores stop words while doing the match. \item \textbf{Fuzzy-Match.} We adopt the fuzzy-string matching from the implementation by RapidFuzz \citep{max_bachmann_2021_5584996}, where spans with normalized Levenshtein Distance \citep{Levenshtein1966} greater than a threshold are extracted for each entity. \item \textbf{OSLAT (NP).} Ablation of OSLAT without self-alignment pretraining. \item \textbf{OSLAT (CD).} Cross-dataset evaluation (model trained on RFE while evaluated on hNLP and vice versa). \end{enumerate}

-Lastly, we also compare against the attention scores without the self-alignment pretraining of entity representations, {\bf OSLAT (No Pretrain)} trained on the RFE dataset.
-We did not see any significant difference when {\bf OSLAT (No Pretrain)} on the hNLP dataset.
+Rule-based and fuzzy-match baselines are particularly strong because they are provided with the target entity and only need to string match one of the known entity synonyms to the target text.
+In particular, we find that these two baselines have very high precision, since the matched synonym is almost always the correct span.